-"More women are dying from Cardiovascular Disease (CVD) than breast cancer.
-In fact a women is five times more likely to die from a heart attack or stroke (22% chance) than from breast cancer (3% chance) (Leening, 2014).
+“More women are dying from Cardiovascular Disease (CVD) than breast cancer.
+A woman is five times more likely to die from a heart attack or stroke (22% chance) than from breast cancer (3% chance) (Leening, 2014).

 CVD is a term that encompasses a wide variety of diseases but primarily includes heart attacks, angina, and strokes.
 Heart attacks occur more often in men, while women tend to be more likely to suffer from a stroke.

 Research suggests that a CVD episode in men is more often triggered by a highly stressful incident whereas episodes in women are more often the result of high levels of chronic ongoing stress (Leening, 2014).
-Two out of three people will experience CVD at some point in their life and our Chinese medicine team recognises the gender differences in assessing risk of CVD and adjust our assessment and treatment strategies accordingly.
+Two out of three people will experience CVD at some point in their life.

-The latest research assessing high blood pressure monitoring has also raised new concerns because current guidelines were found to be inadequate.
+Of interest, the latest research assessing high blood pressure monitoring has raised new concerns because current guidelines were found to be inadequate.

 SPRINT (Systolic Blood Pressure Intervention Trial), a trial that was published in 2015 in the New England Journal of Medicine (Group, 2015), was a large randomised controlled trial whose aim was to identify the optimal level of blood pressure control for those suffering from high blood pressure (HBP) and at high risk of CVD.